 Unlike sleeve gastrectomies and needlescopic sleeve gastrectomies, lap bands can be removed.
 The procedure is, therefore, reversible and so if there are serious side effects or complications, the band can be taken out and the side effects eliminated.
 Of course, this means that the patient will no longer benefit from the lap band surgery.
 This article talks about whether a gastric band is right for you.

-Ultimately, a top surgeon like Dr. Michael P. Choi will be able to guide you in what surgery is best for your condition.
+Ultimately, a top bariatric surgeon in Fort Lauderdale like Dr. Michael P. Choi will be able to guide you in what surgery is best for your condition.
 You can visit our website here: www.drmichaelchoi.com or contact us at 305-821-3795.
 Don’t forget to follow us on social media IG or Facebook.